WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/dashes.md

 En dashes are generally used to indicate a range of numbers, the minus sign, or negative numbers.
 Although you can use en dashes for these purposes, you can also use hyphens or the word *to* for ranges.

+Use an en dash indicate a range of numbers such as values or dates.
+Don't add spaces before and after the en dash.

+**Examples**

+[warning] Not Recommended: The program was under active development from 2012 – 2017.  [/warning]
+[tip] Recommended: The program was under active development from 2012–2017. [/tip] [tip] Recommended: Select a range from 10–60. [/tip]

 For additional information, see "Range of numbers".